Antoine Laurent de Jussieu: Legacy

 De Jussieu and his family have been commemorated by a number of images, including a bust and medallion by David d'Angers (Pierre-Jean David), upon his death.
 A statue of Jussieu, commissioned for 10,000 Fr by Jean-François Legendre-Héral in 1842, stands in the Galerie de Botanique of the Jardin des Plantes.
 Another, by Jean-Baptiste Gustave Deloye is on the balustrade of the Natural History Museum, Vienna (facing Maria-Theresien-Platz).
 The Jussieu botanical dynasty is commemorated in the neighbourhood of the Jardin des Plantes by the Place Jussieu, (Quartier Saint-Victor, 5th arrondissement) Rue Jussieu, the Jussieu metro station and the Jussieu science campus of the University of Paris.
-The Jussieu family are also commemorated by street names in Marseilles and Lyon, their family home.
+The Jussieu family are also commemorated by street names in Marseille and Lyon, their family home.
 The Jussieu Peninsula in South Australia is also named after Antoine Laurent Jussieu, as is an asteroid.